matt-harvey/swx/README.rst

 the activity that was active just before the current one.
 This is useful for when you are working on one activity, are briefly interrupted by another activity, and then want to resume work on the original activity.

+If you pass an argument to ``swx resume``, the argument will be treated as a regular expression (of the POSIX extended variety), and a switch will be recorded to the most recent activity the name of which matches that regular expression.
+This is exactly equivalent to invoking ``swx switch`` with the ``-r`` option.

 Reporting commands
 ------------------